 For each of these programs, the required industry certification is from NCCER (National Center for Construction Education & Research).
 In order for Texas schools to provide the required NCCER certification, they must be partnered with an NCCER Accredited Training Sponsor (ATS).
 Winn’s CE is an active Accredited Training Sponsor, serving high schools across the state in their delivery of any NCCER craft curriculum.
 Here’s an overview of the process:

-- Winn’s CE and the local school sign a one-page Memorandum of Understanding.
+- Winn’s CE and the local school sign a summary Memorandum of Understanding.

 - Instructors complete two days of NCCER training through Winn’s CE (unless already certified).